Foreign trade of the United States: Investment in the United States

-Of major concern is the magnitude of the NIIP (or net external debt), which is larger than those of most national economies.
-Fueled by the sizable trade deficit, the external debt is so large that economists are concerned over whether the current account deficit is unsustainable.
-A complicating factor is that trading partners such as China, depend for much of their economy on exports, especially to America.
-There are many controversies about the current trade and external debt situation, and it is arguable whether anyone understands how these dynamics will play out in a historically unprecedented floating exchange rate system.
-While various aspects of the U.S. economic profile have precedents in the situations of other countries (notably government debt as a percentage of GDP), the sheer size of the U.S., and the integral role of the U.S. economy in the overall global economic environment, create considerable uncertainty about the future.

-According to economists such as Larry Summers and Paul Krugman, the enormous inflow of capital from China is one of the causes of the global financial crisis of 2008–2009.
+According to economists such as Larry Summers and Paul Krugman, the enormous inflow of capital from China was one of the causes of the 2008 financial crisis.
 China had been buying huge quantities of dollar assets to keep its currency value low and its export economy humming, which caused American interest rates and saving rates to remain artificially low.
 These low interest rates, in turn, contributed to the United States housing bubble because when mortgages are cheap, house prices are inflated as people can afford to borrow more.

 Trade agreements

 The United States is a partner to many trade agreements, shown in the chart below and the map to the right.

 The United States has also negotiated many Trade and Investment Framework Agreements, which are often precursors to free trade agreements.
 It has also negotiated many bilateral investment treaties, which concern the movement of capital rather than goods.

 The U.S. is a member of several international trade organizations.
 The purpose of joining these organizations is to come to agreement with other nations on trade issues, although there is domestic political controversy to whether or not the U.S. government should be making these trade agreements in the first place.
 These organizations include: